 The "Juke In The Back" focuses on the " soul that came before rock n' roll," the records that inspired Elvis, Buddy Holly, The Beatles, The Rolling Stones and countless others.

-Tune in at 4 PM Eastern Monday, which as from last weekend is 6 AM Tuesday in Eastern Australia.
-Or at 6 AM Wednesday Eastern, which is 8 PM in Eastern Australia.
-Simply tell that SmartSpeaker of yours to play Mushroom FM and you will be there faster than a truck full of bananas rolling down a hill.
+Tune in at 4 PM Eastern Monday, which is 6 AM Tuesday in Eastern Australia.
+Or at 6 AM Eastern Wednesday, which is 8 PM the same day in Eastern Australia.
+Just tell that SmartSpeaker of yours to play Mushroom FM, and it will faithfully whisk you there.

 Only on Mushroom Escape: